open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 **[6] `messaging.destination.anonymous`:** If value is `true`.
 When missing, the value is assumed to be `false`.

 **[7] `messaging.destination.name`:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.
-If `messaging.destination.anonymous` or `messaging.destination.temporary` is set to true, `messaging.destination.name` SHOULD be set to `(temporary)`.

 **[8] `messaging.destination.name`:** If span describes operation on a single message or if the value applies to all messages in the batch.